jenelynmarzov2-dot/Job_ApplicationTracker/README.md

   # Job Application Tracker Design

   This is a code bundle for Job Application Tracker Design.
-The original project is available at https://www.figma.com/design/fkceU2pnIiIAlo3GCAeNp7/Job-Application-Tracker-Design.

   ## Running the code